Halley's Comet Dragon Fruit Cuttings

 Halley's Comet Description: The Dragon Fruit is a vining, terrestrial plant with a fleshy stem.
 The plant is fast growing, easy to care for, and grows well in containers.
 White, fragrant flowers adorn the plant in late spring to early fall.
 Flowers are elaborate and bloom only at night.
 They produce round, red colored fruits.
 The round fruit is covered with distinguished scales and can get up to 5 inches long.
 Enclosed in the thin rind of the Halley's Comet variety is a large mass of sweetly flavored dark pink colored pulp and numerous small black edible seeds.
 The fruit can weigh up to 2 pounds and can be eaten out-of-hand, and is also used as a flavoring in pastries and drinks.
 In full production, Halley's Comet may have up to 4 fruiting cycles per year.
 Halley's Comet DOES NOT need to be cross pollinated and is often considered by many to be the best variety of dragon fruit.

-Growing Directions: Plant the dragon fruit cuttings in well-drained soils (and in containers), in full sun to partial shade.
+Growing Directions: Plant the dragon fruit cuttings one inch deep in well-drained soils (and in containers), in full sun to partial shade.
 Water this cactus regularly and do not allow the soil to fully dry out between watering when first planted.
-Dragon fruit typically recovers quickly from lights frosts but needs to be covered or moved inside when temperatures get close to or drop below freezing (32°F; 0°C) for long durations.
+Dragon fruit typically recovers quickly from light frosts but needs to be covered or moved inside when temperatures get close to or drop below freezing (32°F; 0°C) for long durations.

 Feel free to contact us with any questions, concerns, or special requests before purchasing.